Oct 10, 2014

 We have managed to get the main

-driveway cold paved by letting the Monroe County Road Commission mix the
+driveway and walking paths to the ball diamonds cold paved by letting the Monroe County Road Commission mix the

 the gates along Sterns Rd., made by Bill Hill.
 The post holes were drilled by